Interpretability in Deep Time Series Models Demands Semantic Alignment: A Blueprint for Interpretable Deep Time Series Models

 \subsection{Semantically aligned deep time series models}

 We argue that SA in time series settings requires a \emph{temporal extension} of the concept-based paradigm.
 In particular, models should introduce a \emph{structured concept space} in which concepts are propagated by aligned mechanisms both across space and \textbf{across time}.
-Specifically, we hypothesize predictions could decompose as follows: \begin{enumerate} \item[i)] \textbf{Concept encoding.} A concept encoder maps a window of raw observations (and optional exogenous inputs) to a set of source concepts
+Specifically, we hypothesize predictions could decompose as follows (concrete instantiations are provided in Fig.~\ref{fig:bottlenecks} and App.~\ref{app:instantiation}): \begin{enumerate} \item[i)] \textbf{Concept encoding.} A concept encoder maps a window of raw observations (and optional exogenous inputs) to a set of source concepts

-\item[ii)] \textbf{Concept propagation.} The propagation step is composed of mechanisms that compute derived concepts evolving concepts through time.
-Propagation mechanisms can be categorized as: \begin{itemize} \item \emph{Temporal mechanisms}: $P(c^{(k)}_{t+1} \mid c^{(k)}_{\leq t})$, modeling how individual concepts evolve over time;
+\item[ii)] \textbf{Concept propagation.} The propagation step is composed of mechanisms that compute derived concepts by evolving concepts through time.
+Propagation mechanisms can be categorized as: \begin{itemize}[leftmargin=*, itemsep=2pt] \item \emph{Temporal mechanisms}: $P(c^{(k)}_{t+1} \mid c^{(k)}_{\leq t})$, modeling how individual concepts evolve over time;

 \item \emph{Spatio-temporal mechanisms}: $P(c^{(k)}_{t+1} \mid c^{(j)}_{\leq t}, \ldots)$, modeling temporal dependencies between different concepts. \end{itemize}

 \item[iii)] \textbf{Task decoding (optional).} A decoder maps the stack of all propagated concepts to the output